ronaldvendelmans/citysdk-ld/documentation/index.md

 **This website contains endpoint specific information only**, mainly regarding the datasets available here.
 Alle general documentation on the API can be found on the wiki at the corresponding [GitHub repository](https://github.com/waagsociety/citysdk-ld).

-To get started there’s a Swagger implementation available here: <link>.
+To help you get started a Swagger implementation will be available soon.

 <br/>